BryanSchuetz/jekyll-deploy-gh-pages/README.md

 }
 ```

 Clones the repo, builds the site, and commits it back to the gh-pages branch of the repository.
-Be sure that any custom gems needed are included in the Gemfile.

 ## Caveats

 * `destination:` should be set to `./build` in your _config.yml file—as God demands.
+* Be sure that any custom gems needed are included in your Gemfile.